Family Camp

 • All participants must be current residents of British Columbia or the Yukon.

 • All participants must have their childhood immunizations up to date.
-COVID-19 vaccines are strongly recommended but not mandatory.
+COVID-19 vaccines are not mandatory.

 Family Camp 1